joinSamBalboa/Pokedex-React-App/README.md

 ## Wins
 <li>We're happy with how it came out especially with the time constraint</li>
 <li>Due to the issue of the API no longer being available, I found a way to fix this.
-I did this by finding the creator of the APi on Git thankfully allowed self hosting of the API.
+I did this by finding the creator of the API on Git thankfully allowed self hosting of the API.
 I forked the repo and deployed this on heroku to then make this the API endpoint.</li>

+## Key Learnings
+<li>Having to work on such a tight deadline helped with prioritising important aspects of our app</li>
+<li>Getting very comfortable with insomnia and retrieving information in JSON format</li>
+<li>Planning was key to getting this done on time due to the time constraints</li>

+## Bugs
+<li>No known bugs</li>

 ## Author